Iran’s supreme leader vows revenge over slain scientist

-TEHRAN, Iran (AP) — Iran’s supreme leader is calling for “definitive punishment” of those behind the killing of a scientist linked to Tehran’s disbanded military nuclear program.
+TEHRAN, Iran (AP) — Iran’s supreme leader on Saturday called for the “definitive punishment” of those behind the killing of a scientist linked to Tehran’s disbanded military nuclear program, a slaying the Islamic Republic has blamed on Israel.

-Supreme Leader Ayatollah Ali Khamenei made the comment Saturday in a statement carried on his official website.

-Khamenei called Mohsen Fakhrizadeh “the country’s prominent and distinguished nuclear and defensive scientist.”

 Israel, long suspected of killing scientists a decade ago amid tensions over Tehran’s nuclear program, has yet to comment on the killing Friday of Mohsen Fakhrizadeh.
 However, the attack bore the hallmarks of a carefully planned, military-style ambush.